e-mail: bok@dhit.pl

 • They have very high magnetic induction on the surface of the magnet,

-• Significant importance in the industry of new technologies – find application in hard drives, electric motors, medical apparatus and other advanced devices.
+• Wide application in advanced technologically fields – are utilized in hard drives, electric motors, medical apparatus or very advanced devices.

 Disadvantages of neodymium magnets: